sebastian-sz/GotwockAppServer/README.md

 finally, run:
 `./bin/GotwockAppServer`

-If all goes well you should see the message
+If all goes well, you should see the message:
 `Starting server at: http://127.0.0.1:9100`

 # How to use?